vimeo/vimeo-depth-player/README.md

 # Features

 - [x] Supports DepthKit volumetric video hosted on Vimeo.
-- [x] Supports adaptive video for fast video delivery and rendering (on supported devices).
+- [x] Supports adaptive video for fast video delivery and rendering (on supported browsers and mobile devices).
 - [x] Renders volumetric (color-depth) live streams using Vimeo Live
 - [x] Supports streams captured with an Intel RealSense D415/D435
 - [x] Utilizes adaptive streaming for for smooth video delivery and rendering